 Bridge the gap between siloed data and actionable energy insights through expert-led collaboration.

 The Energy Data Working Group is the strategic core of the Energy Data Innovation Hub (EDIH).
-We provide the continuity and high-level expertise needed to transform the Swiss energy landscape into a data-driven ecosystem.
-Founded by the organizers of the Energy Data Hackdays, we serve as the bridge between research, industry, and the public sector.
+Founded by the organizers of the Energy Data Hackdays, we provide the continuity and high-level expertise needed to transform the Swiss energy landscape into a data-driven ecosystem.
+We serve as the active bridge between research, industry, and the public sector.

 The Format: High-Impact Sessions